psychowood/shell-to-mqtt/README.md

-# CURL to MQTT Home Assistant Publisher
+# Shell to MQTT Home Assistant Publisher

 A Docker container that publishes sensor data to Home Assistant via MQTT.
-It supports automatic discovery and periodic status updates from an HTTP endpoint.
+It supports automatic discovery and periodic status updates from a shell command or an HTTP endpoint (via curl).

 ## Features